-The Non-Campus statistics were provided by the Boston Police Department and Wentworth Institute of Technology.
+The Non-Campus statistics were provided by the Boston Police Department and Simmons University.
 These incidents did not occur on MassArt property.
 They are included here as required because the incidents took place on public property in areas that are adjacent to property owned or utilized by MassArt.